shashankreddy28/senti-bot/README.md

 ## ☁️ Free Hosting Options

 Here are a few options for hosting your bot for free:

-### 1. PythonAnywhere
-- **Pros:** Excellent for Python scripts and web apps, built-in cron-like task scheduler, easy to set up.
-- **Cons:** Free tier has limitations on CPU time and network access.
-- **Setup:** Upload your code, set up a virtual environment, and configure a scheduled task (under the "Tasks" tab) to run your `main.py` script at the desired time.

 ### 2. Replit
 - **Pros:** Easy to use online IDE, supports many languages, can keep bots running 24/7 (though free tier might require some workarounds to prevent sleeping).